Updated: June 2016

 Telenor Montenegro was established in 1996, as Montenegro’s first mobile operator, under the name Promonte.
 Promonte was rebranded as Telenor Montenegro on 19 May 2010.
 Telenor became a shareholder of Promonte in 1996.
 Since August 2004, Promonte has been wholly-owned by Telenor.
-Telenor Montenegro primarily offers mobile voice, roaming, value-added services and mobile data services, including HSPA, to its subscribers on both a prepaid and contract basis.
-As at 31 March 2015, Telenor Montenegro had 354,000 mobile subscriptions.
-As at 31 March 2015, the mobile penetration (SIM cards) and number of inhabitants in Montenegro were 155% and 0.6 million, respectively.
+Telenor Montenegro primarily offers mobile voice, roaming, value-added services and mobile data services, including LTE, to its subscribers on both a prepaid and contract basis.
+As at 31 March 2016, Telenor Montenegro had 350,000 mobile subscriptions.
+As at 31 March 2016, the mobile penetration (SIM cards) and number of inhabitants in Montenegro were 158% and 0.6 million, respectively.

 In January 2012, Telenor Montenegro won a tender for vacant spectrum in the 900MHz, 1800MHz and 2100MHz bands, valid for five years.
 In December 2013, Telenor Montenegro relinquished a WiMax 3.7GHz licence to the Agency for Electronic Communication and Postal Services (the Agency).
 In November 2013, the Agency brought a decision on the necessity of conducting an auction process for the 2600 MHz band, but no further steps were taken at that time.
 In March 2014, the Agency launched a public consultation for the allocation of licences for the 800 MHz spectrum.
-In September 2014 Telenor Montenegro was the first to request and gain the right of temporary use of some already vacant frequencies of 800MHz in two cities.
-In March 2015, the Agency publicly announced that it plans a spectrum auction in Q1 2016 where, as well as the new bands of 800MHz and 2600MHz, it will include the renewal process of almost all spectrum resources (900/1800/2100MHz) that Telenor Montenegro and Montenegrin Telekom hold until the end of 2016.
-In the upcoming period they announced the possibility of organising a public consultation in order to have as much transparency in the process as possible.
+In September 2014, Telenor Montenegro was the first to request and gain the right of temporary use of some already vacant frequencies of 800MHz in two cities.
+In March 2015, the Agency publicly announced that it plans a spectrum auction in 2016 where, as well as the new bands of 800MHz and 2600MHz, it will include the renewal process of almost all spectrum resources (900/1800/2100MHz) that Telenor Montenegro and Montenegrin Telekom hold until the end of 2016.
+It is expected that the auction process will start at the beginning of May, while the auction is to be organized in July 2016.

-Telenor is Montenegro’s largest provider of mobile communication services, with an estimated subscription market share of 37.8% as at 31 March 2015.
+Telenor is Montenegro’s largest provider of mobile communication services, with an estimated subscription market share of 37.0% as at 31 March 2016.
 In addition to Telenor, there are two other mobile operators in Montenegro: T-Mobile and M:Tel.
 Both T-Mobile and M:Tel hold GSM and UMTS licences.
-The estimated market share of T-Mobile and M:Tel as at 31 March 2015 was 34.2% and 28.0%, respectively.
+The estimated market share of T-Mobile and M:Tel as at 31 March 2016 was 34.0% and 29.0%, respectively.
 T-Mobile is majority owned by the T-Group through Magyar Telecom in Hungary.
-M:Tel is owned by a consortium of Telekom Serbia and Ogalar.
+M:Tel is majority owned by Telekom Serbia.
 During 2007, the entry of M:Tel as the third mobile operator had a significant impact on the competitive environment in Montenegro.
 All three companies are operated and majority owned by companies with international/regional ambitions, and competition is becoming more focused on regional strengths and activities.

 A new Law on Electronic Communications (EC Law) came into force on 21 August 2013.
 The EC Law increases the Agency’s independence, creating a more demanding regulatory environment.